graphql-rust/juniper/docs/book/content/types/objects/error_handling.md

 ```

 A useful side effect of this approach is to have partially successful
 paths.
-Having another path inside the mutation which is successful
+Therefore, a if one of multiple paths fails, the result of the
-will not discard the result.
+successful paths are not discarded.

 ### Example Input Validation (complex)

-This approach provides better error handling compared to the previous
+Instead of using strings do propagated error, it is possible to use
-one.
-Instead of using strings to identify problematic fields, object
+GraphQL's type system to describe the errors more precisely.
+For each
-fields are used to describe the error.
-Each input argument has a field
+failable input variable a field in a GraphQL object is created.
+The
-in the result object.
-Notice that some kind of code generation reduces
+field is set if the validation for that particular field fails.
+Notice
-the unnecessary work.
-The amount of types which are required is
+that some kind of code generation reduces the unnecessary work.
+The
-significant larger than before.
-Each functions has their custom
+amount of types which are required is significant larger than
-`ValidationResult` which contains only fields provided by the
+before.
+Each functions has their custom `ValidationResult` which
-function.
+contains only fields provided by the function.

 ```rust
 #[derive(juniper::GraphQLObject)]